amparogg/amparogg.github.io/README.md

-# amparogg.github.io
+# rsschool-cv
-This is the repository for my webpage in github
+ This is the repository for the course by RSS School